litwellchi/MMTrail/README.md

 * 【2024/06/10】 We build our github page

 ## Introduction
-Massive multi-modality datasets play a significant role in facilitating the success of large video-language models.
-However, current video-language datasets primarily provide text descriptions for visual frames, considering audio to be weakly related information.
-They usually overlook exploring the potential of inherent audio-visual correlation, leading to monotonous annotation within each modality instead of comprehensive and precise descriptions.
-Such ignorance results in the difficulty of multiple cross-modality studies.
-To fulfill this gap, we present MMTrail, a large-scale multi-modality video-language dataset incorporating more than 20M trailer clips with high-quality multimodal captions.
+MMTrail is a large-scale multi-modality video-language dataset with over 20M trailer clips, featuring high-quality multimodal captions that integrate context, visual frames, and background music, aiming to enhance cross-modality studies and fine-grained multimodal-language model training.
-Trailers preview full-length video works and integrate context, visual frames, and background music.
-In particular, the trailer has two main advantages:
-(1) the topics are diverse, and the content characters are of various types, \eg, film,  news, and gaming.
-(2) the corresponding background music is custom-designed, making it more coherent with the visual context.
-Upon these insights, we propose a systemic captioning framework, achieving various modality annotations with more than 27.1k hours of trailer videos.
-Here, to ensure the caption retains music perspective while preserving the authority of visual context, we leverage the advanced LLM to merge all annotations adaptively.
-In this fashion, our MMtrail dataset potentially paves the path for fine-grained large multimodal-language model training.
-In experiments, we provide evaluation metrics and benchmark results on our dataset, demonstrating the high

 ## Download